Recognition of same-sex unions in Japan: Appellate court rulings

-On 14 March 2024, the Sapporo High Court ruled on appeal that laws disavowing same-sex marriage were unconstitutional under both articles 14 and 24 of the Constitution.
+On 14 March 2024, the Sapporo High Court ruled on appeal that laws disavowing same-sex marriage were unconstitutional under both Articles 14 and 24 of the Constitution.
 The court ruled that banning same-sex couples from marrying violates the fundamental right to a family, and called for urgent government action to address the lack of legal recognition of same-sex unions.
-Unlike the Sapporo District Court, the High Court ruled that the ban also violated Article 24, as it "guarantees same-sex marriages to the same extent as heterosexual marriages", and that "there is no indication that social disadvantages or adverse effects will occur" if same-sex marriage is recognized.
-Judge Kiyofumi Saito ruled that the phrase "both sexes" in Article 24(1) must be interpreted as "guarantee of marriage as a union between people".
-He wrote:
+Unlike the Sapporo District Court, the High Court ruled that the ban also violated Article 24, interpreting Article 24(1)'s phrase "both sexes" as not excluding same-sex marriage but rather intended to abolish the feudal family system.
+The court noted that "there is no indication that social disadvantages or adverse effects will occur" if same-sex marriage is recognized.
+Judge Kiyofumi Saito ruled:

 Establishing same-sex marriage does not mean demanding uniformity of opinion or evaluation from the public.
 At its core, it is a matter that concerns individual dignity and respecting each person.
 Since homosexual individuals face disadvantages in their daily social lives and are confronted with a sense of loss regarding their very existence, it is necessary to urgently take measures to address this.
 Therefore, as an urgent issue, it seems desirable that sincere and prompt discussions and responses be undertaken, potentially including the application of the same legal framework as heterosexual marriages.

-The Tokyo High Court issued a similar ruling on 30 October 2024, holding that the ban was unconstitutional under both articles 14 and 24(2) of the Constitution.
-Judge Sonoe Taniguchi ruled that "there is no rational basis for maintaining a situation in which sexual orientation, an attribute that cannot be chosen or changed at will, creates a distinction between the enjoyment of important legal benefits".
+The Tokyo High Court issued a similar ruling in the first Tokyo appeal on 30 October 2024, holding that the ban was unconstitutional under both Articles 14 and 24(2) of the Constitution.
+Judge Sonoe Taniguchi ruled that "there is no rational basis for maintaining a situation in which sexual orientation, an attribute that cannot be chosen or changed at will, creates a distinction between the enjoyment of important legal benefits" and that the lack of a legal system for same-sex couples is "a discriminatory treatment without rational basis".
 The Fukuoka High Court ruled similarly on 13 December 2024, adding for the first time that the ban also violates Article 13 of the Constitution, which guarantees the right to the pursuit of happiness.
 In a widely quoted passage from the ruling, Judge Ken Okada wrote:

 Considering that marriage is an important and fundamental aspect of human life and something that ought to be respected, the right to receive legal protection for marriage as part of the pursuit of happiness should be regarded as an essential right for an individual's personal existence, one that qualifies as a concrete right subject to judicial remedy. [...]
 The provisions in question, insofar as they limit the institution of marriage to heterosexual couples and exclude same-sex couples, infringe upon the right to pursue happiness of those who cannot marry someone of the opposite sex and choose a same-sex partner as their life companion, that is, the right to receive legal protection for the formation and maintenance of a marriage.
 As such, it must be said that these provisions violate Article 13 of the Constitution.